danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 ![Embeddings]({{ site.url }}/images/2019-07-25/horses.png){: .full-width}

-In [our latest paper](https://arxiv.org/abs/1907.00481), we presented a new pooling method for GNNs, called **minCUT pooling**, which has a lot of desirable properties as far as pooling goes:
+In [our latest paper](https://arxiv.org/abs/1907.00481), we presented a new pooling method for GNNs, called **MinCutPool**, which has a lot of desirable properties as far as pooling goes:

 1. It's based on well-understood theoretical techniques for node clustering;
 2. It's fully differentiable and learnable with gradient descent;
 3. It depends directly on the task-specific loss on which the GNN is being trained, but ...
-4. It can be trained on its own without a task-specific loss, if needed;
+4. It can be trained on its own without a task-specific loss if needed;
 5. It's fast;

-The method is based on the minCUT optimization problem, which conists of finding a cut on weighted graph in such a way that the overall weight of the cut is minimized.
+The method is based on the minCUT optimization problem, which consists of finding a cut on a weighted graph in such a way that the overall weight of the cut is minimized.
 We considered a continuous relaxation of the minCUT problem and implemented it as a neural network layer to provide a sound pooling method for GNNs.

 In this post, I'll describe the working principles of minCUT pooling and show some applications of the layer.